Boy Scouts of America: Chartered organizations and units

-The Boy Scouts of America partners with community organizations, such as religious congregations, fraternal groups, service clubs, and other community associations, to provide the Scouting program for the particular neighborhood or community in which the particular organization wishes to reach out to youth and families.
-These organizations hold charters issued by the BSA and are known then as chartered organizations.
-Each chartered organization provides the meeting place for BSA youth, oversees the volunteer leaders, and agrees to follow the basic BSA safety policies and values-based program, and the organization is considered the "owner" of its local program, much like a franchise.
+Scouting America partners with community organizations, such as religious congregations, fraternal groups, service clubs, and other community associations, to provide the Scouting program for the particular neighborhood or community in which the particular organization wishes to reach out to youth and families.
+The connection with religious congregations stems back to at least 1910, when a Catholic parish church in Saint Paul, Minnesota chartered the first troop in the city.

+Organizations hold charters issued by Scouting America and are known then as chartered organizations.
+Each chartered organization provides the meeting place for Scouting America youth, oversees the volunteer leaders, and agrees to follow the basic Scouting America safety policies and values-based program, and the organization is considered the "owner" of its local program, much like a franchise.

 Within each chartered organization, there may be one or more "units".
-A unit is a group of youth and adults which are collectively designated as a Cub Scout pack, Boy Scout troop, Venturing crew, or Sea Scout ship.
+A unit is a group of youth and adults who are collectively designated as a Cub Scout pack, Scouts BSA troop, Venturing crew, or Sea Scout ship.
 Each chartered organization may charter as many units as it wishes, but usually only 3 or 4 (one unit for each program level).
-The BSA council provides the leader training, inter-unit activities, camping programs, volunteer and professional support, and insurance coverage.
+Scouting America councils provide the leader training, inter-unit activities, camping programs, volunteer and professional support, and insurance coverage.
 Units also create their own activities (such as monthly camping trips, outings, or service projects), and most meet weekly at the place of the chartered organization for youth to learn basic skill development and practice leadership in small groups known as dens and patrols.

 The Church of Jesus Christ of Latter-day Saints was the first partner to sponsor Scouting in the United States.
 It adopted the program in 1913 as part of its Mutual Improvement Association program for young men, and it was the largest single sponsor of Scouting until it ceased sponsoring Scouting units at the end of 2019.

-The BSA at its peak reportedly had 4.8 million members in the 1970s with its membership plunging to less than half across its 266 local councils; down from 2.9 million in 2006 to roughly 2.3 million youth members just over a decade later.

 Leadership

-All Scouting units above the Cub Scout pack (i.e. units serving adolescent Scouts), leadership of the unit comprises both adult leaders (Scouters) and youth leaders (Scouts).
+In all Scouting units above the Cub Scout pack (i.e. units serving adolescent Scouts), leadership of the unit comprises both adult leaders (Scouters) and youth leaders (Scouts).
 In fact, this is a critical component of the program.
 In order to learn leadership, the youth must actually serve in leadership roles.
 Adult leaders may be either men or women in all positions.

 A properly run Scouts BSA troop is run by the Senior Patrol Leader, who is elected by the troop, and their assistant, who may either be elected or appointed.
 These and the other youth leaders are advised and supported by the adult leaders.
 "Scouts are youth-led."